khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 **NEW STUFF**

+* Re-wrote the CGAL-NN algorithm to use true natural neighbours and not regular neighbours
 * Added the IDWquad method
 * Fixed lots of bugs
-* The orientation of the exported rasters should not be correct, not randomly rotated
+* The orientation of the exported rasters should now be correct, not randomly rotated

 Read the new section _"More about the IDW algorithms"_ below for more info about the IDW algorithms.